SoftMatterPhysicsLeeds/smp-lab-documentation/docs/microscope.md

     <figcaption> **Figure 5**: Appearance of condenser aperture adjustment dials on (A) Bay 5 and (B) Bay 3.</figcaption>
     </figure markdown>

----

-**NOTE**
+!!! info

     For some microscopes, the condenser aperture adjustment dial can appear differently, shown below in Figure 5.
 For the dial shown in Figure 5B, the dial gives an indication of the position of the dial depending on the objective lens.
 Nonetheless, should still use the above method to determine the best position for the dial.

----

 9. Put the **eyepiece back on the microscope**.
 10. Now check that your sample is **centred** when **rotating** the stage.
 If the sample is not centred, you need to use the stage centring keys.

----

-**NOTE**
+!!! info

     On some microscopes, the stage centring keys are not fixed to the microscope but can be found on the top back right of the microscope in small slots.
 Please make sure to put these back afterwards.

----
 11. Every time you **change microscope objective**, you need to **repeat** all the above steps to ensure that your microscope is properly **focused**.